Genuine Elephant Leather 4.5 - 5.5 oz, Chrome Tan Scrap, 1 pound Bag

 Elephant Skin (Loxodonta Africana) is legally traded in the United States.
 All elephant leather we supply complies with US Laws and CITES Appendix II.

-Elephants are territorial by nature, and conservation efforts in Zimbabwe and game reserves throughout Africa, which participate in hunting programs, have been overwhelmingly successful in recent decades.
-The government and independent biologists sanction hunts to ensure the herds do not reach destructive, unproductive numbers that endanger the lives of the elephants living in these parks and to prevent them from becoming overly aggressive and endangering human lives.
+Elephants are territorial by nature, and conservation efforts in Zimbabwe and in game reserves throughout Africa that participate in hunting programs have been overwhelmingly successful in recent decades.
+These hunts are sanctioned by the government and independent biologists to ensure that herds do not reach destructive or unproductive numbers that could endanger other animals living in the parks or become overly aggressive and pose a threat to human lives.